1977 San Juan earthquake: Tectonic setting

-San Juan Province lies in an area where the South American Plate is affected by flat-slab subduction of the underlying Nazca Plate, the so-called Pampean flat-slab.
+San Juan Province lies in an area where the South American plate is affected by flat-slab subduction of the underlying Nazca plate, the so-called Pampean flat-slab.
 The very shallow angle leads to a much greater degree of coupling between the subducting and overriding plates.
-The increased coupling leads to shortening of the crust of the South American Plate, causing active thrust tectonics and rapid uplift, forming the Sierras Pampeanas.
+The increased coupling leads to shortening of the crust of the South American plate, causing active thrust tectonics and rapid uplift, forming the Sierras Pampeanas.
 The Pie de Palo range is one of the active structures, interpreted to be controlled by major thrust faults.
 The overall structure has been interpreted as both thin-skinned and thick-skinned.

 Earthquake

 The earthquake consisted of two sub-events, separated by about 20 seconds, treated by some seismologists as foreshock and mainshock.
-The observed focal mechanism was reverse faulting, on a north-south trending structure.
+The observed focal mechanism was reverse faulting, on a north–south trending structure.
 From the mainshock alone, it was not possible to decide whether the fault responsible dipped to the west or east.
 Analysis of the aftershock sequence suggests that two separate faults moved during the earthquake, the earlier event on a segment to the north and the later one to the south.
 The fault segments have been interpreted as both alternating west and eastward-dipping faults or as an east-dipping fault in the hanging-wall of a larger west-dipping fault.

-There was no surface rupture associated with the earthquake and it is example of a blind thrust earthquake on thrust faults underlying the Pie de Palo range.
+There was no surface rupture associated with the earthquake and it is an example of a blind thrust earthquake on thrust faults underlying the Pie de Palo range.